inimino/2048/README.md

 - We can use flexbox layout.
 ```

+You can paste this prompt into ChatGPT yourself and get a static HTML page with a reasonable-looking 2048, though it won't be perfect yet.

 ## First upgrade: the "bootstrap" prompt

 We start the conversation with a "bootstrap" prompt that contains all the key decisions we've already made in one place.